HabchiSarra/Sniffer/CommitLooper/README.md

 See the `git log` documentation: https://git-scm.com/docs/git-log#_commit_ordering

+You can also take a look at our git log experiments: https://github.com/aveuiller/test-git-log

 ### I have too many processes!

 We are currently not limiting the number of processes spawned by ProjectLooper,